 Aside from getting the proper style and fit, you may also want to explore other CPAP accessories that make treatment easier to tolerate.

-Some offerings are, customisable headgears, chinstraps, heated humidifiers, and mask liners.
+Some offerings are customisable headgears, chinstraps, heated humidifiers, and mask liners.

-What are surgical treatments for OSA?
+What are surgical treatments for obstructive sleep apnea?

 The success rates of surgery depend on: